 - How do you create an account?

 Each account in your wallet is much like a bank account, with the funds in each separated from the others.
-Read more about creating an account.
+Read more about creating a new account.

 - How do you receive a payment from someone else?

 Each account has the ability to provide countless unique and private receiving addresses and by giving a different one of these out to each person who will send you coins, allows you to receive funds from them.
 Read more about receiving a payment.